alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Oct-03: Read and consider interactable & flexible node arrangement in game-maker
 - 2023-Oct-03: Read and consider CSS custom properties

+- 2023-Oct-04: Read and consider SVG for game-node visualization